 Mayonnaise, often abbreviated as mayo, is a thick, creamy sauce often used as a condiment.
 And a wonderful condiment it is to have on hand!
 When kept in an airtight container, it should last up to two weeks.
 I like to think of this recipe as a base recipe.
-Use as intended, like a mayo, but throughout the week when you want to add a little pizzaz to a dish, add some spices and / or herbs to this and create a whole new taste.
+Use as intended, like a mayo, but throughout the week when you want to add a little pizzaz to a dish, add some spices and/or herbs to this and create a whole new taste.

 Commercially processed mayo is made from water, eggs, oil and lemon juice.
 This recipe is vegan and goes together really quick, outside of having to soak the cashews.
 Soaking the cashews is key to this recipe.
 Once soaked, they soften and give the perfect cream base when blended.
-I use this as a spread on breads, wraps, and crackers.
+I use this as a spread on pieces of bread, wraps, and crackers.
 But then also giving it new life by turning it into a dip for veggies.